 Bone and joint discomfort

 This condition is common in adults aged 45 and older.
-Osteoarthritis causes joints to become painful and stiff.
-It occurs when the protective cartilage around the joints becomes damaged.
-The wear and tear of this cartilage allows the bones to rub against each other, causing them to swell and stiffen.
+Bone and joint discomfort causes joints to become painful and stiff.
+It occurs when the protective cartilage around the joint is damaged.
+Wear and tear on this cartilage causes the bones to rub against each other, leading to swelling and stiffness.

-- Age – Overuse of your joints over the years.
+- Age – years of overusing your joints.

-- Being overweight – Obesity can put excessive stress on the joints.
+- Being overweight or obese puts excessive stress on joints.

 symptom